-I shifted my focus to building systems and daily practices instead of setting achievement-based goals.
+I shifted my focus from setting purely achievement-based goals to building systems and daily practices.

 – Deep work on cool things for four hours every morning instead of “make $x amount of money.”